flux-framework/flux-operator/docs/development/10-09-2023/index.md

  - Security / generating a munge key is no longer supported (we assume a single-user mode)
  - Networking of the pods works via a headless service that includes the pod subdomain.

+Some caveats or changes to the design:

+ - we use an init-container instead of sidecar so the indexed job completes
+ - links to python within the view will be broken because the original view path is not preserved, but instead you can target the versioned binary (e.g., python3.11 instead of python)

 - [Link on Excalidraw](https://excalidraw.com/#json=auIWjzPmpLnss1fP4FdjL,UY4HiAoQ0zH1tFTptDLCXw)